mharen/mharen.github.io/_posts/2012/2012-07-running-visual-studio-or-any-program-as.md

 ---
+layout: post
 date: '2012-07-31T09:54:00.001-04:00'
-description: ''
-published: true
-slug: 2012-07-running-visual-studio-or-any-program-as
 categories:
-- Windows
+- windows
-- Work
+- work
-- Technology
+- technology
-time_to_read: 5
 title: Running Visual Studio (or Any Program) As An Administrator Without Prompting for Elevation
 ---